tbela99/gzip/README.md

 ## Service worker router api

-Add routes to customize fetch event networking startegy by using either a static route or a regexp
+Add routes to customize fetch event networking strategy by using either a static route or a regexp

+## Exclude resources from the service worker management

+You can specify which resource are not managed by the service worker by specifying a list of patterns.
+They will always use the network only strategy.

+# Misc

+*   Joomla administrator is excluded from the service worker cached resources
+*   You can secure your Joomla administrator access by defining a secret access token.

 # Roadmap

 ## High priority list

-1. IMAGES: Implement progressive images loading with intersectionObserver [here](https://jmperezperez.com/medium-image-progressive-loading-placeholder/) and async decoding see [here](https://medium.com/dailyjs/image-loading-with-image-decode-b03652e7d2d2)
+1. Fetch remote resources periodically (configurable) (css and javascript).
+This can be usefull for anaytic scripts and and hosted fonts. right now they are updated only once and forever
 1.  prerender images using primitive.js svg generation https://github.com/ondras/primitive.js/blob/master/js/app.js
 1.  prerender + [Page Visibility API](http://www.w3.org/TR/page-visibility/): how should prender links be chosen?
 1. Service worker cache expiration api (using localforage or a lightweight indexDb library)